lcphill/Parking-docs/Networking-Terms-Glossary.md

       - Present in the VXLAN header of the packet on-the-wire when performing VXLAN routing between VTEPs (routing, NOT bridging)
       - Signals, via the Data-Plane to the receiving VTEP, which Routing Table (VRF) the inner-IP headers pertain to (i.e., for lookup and forwarding operations).
          - On the receiving side, the VRF-to-L3VNI mapping (actually, in reverse, as in L3VNI-to-VRF) is used to forward the incoming VXLAN-encapsulated packet to the appropriate VRF.
+   - vni notation dotted (```vxlan vni notation dotted```)
+      - decimal notation: 1 to 16777215
+      - dotted  notation: 0.0.1 to 255.255.255
 - VRF (virtual routing and forwarding)
    - Definitional
-      - Multiple "virtual routers" within one [physical] router
+      - Multiple "virtual routers" within one [physical] router, comprised of the default/global routing table and multiple routing tables assigned to tenants, further discretioned by management or data-plane orientation (i.e., function).
+Note that management VRFs disable routing.
       - VPN routing and forwarding
       - VRF enables multiple virtual router instances (VRIs) within a physical router (and pairings there-interconnected)
       - Virtual routes are independent (i.e., packets are forwarded only between interfaces on the same VRF)